stat545ubc-2023/mda-hgordon93/mini-project-1.md

 ```

 This dataset contains 10,032 rows and 22 variables.
 Two of the variables
-are double precision and 20 are character strings.
-The dataset is a
+are numeric and 20 are character strings.
+The dataset is a tibble.
+The
-tibble.
-The information it contains is about the rates and time limits
+information it contains is about the rates and time limits for parking
-for parking meters in Vancouver, shown for entire block faces rather
+meters in Vancouver, shown for entire block faces rather than individual
-than individual meters.
+meters.
 The data is updated weekly.

 ``` r
 #Annual Bow River Banff Flow Rate Extremes